michal-h21/make4ht/README.md

 :  set correct dimensions for images in the ODT format.
 It is loaded by default for the ODT output.

+odtpartable

+:  resolve tables nested inside paragraphs, which is invalid in the ODT format.

 t4htlinks

 :  fix hyperlinks in the ODT format.